On Betti numbers of flag complexes with forbidden induced subgraphs: Preliminaries

 \section{Preliminaries}

-We overview some of the results of Adamaszek~\cite{Adamaszek:Betti} that will be also useful for us.
-Following Adamaszek, we present the results in the complementary setting, that is, instead of considering a clique complex over a graph we consider here the independence complex over the complement of the graph.
-In Section~\ref{sec:sup} some of the graph theoretical notions that we will meet along the way are more natural in this complementary setting.
+For technical reasons, it will be convenient for us to restate the main results in `complementary setting', that is, we consider here a clique complex over a graph as the independence complex over the complement of the graph.
+In particular, some of the graph theoretical notions that we will meet along the way are much more natural in the complementary setting.
+We will emphasize the complementary setting by bold letters.